-As with most of our software, we sought to build our navigation system out of modules with varying levels of specialization, connected by generic interfaces.
-At a high level, our current implementation accepts a series of navigation constraints in the form of "waypoints," generates a trajectory with an arbitrarily high "temporal resolution", and then attempts to follow the trajectory within an additional set of constraints.
-This functionality is distributed over several modules including a trajectory planner, a high-level trajectory follower, a low-level velocity-based controller, and a platform-specific serial interface.
-Any module wanting to accomplish trajectory-based control of our vehicle must provide a trajectory to be followed.
-Within our system, a trajectory is composed of discrete intervals, each containing a constant acceleration over that interval and the desired state of the vehicle at the beginning of that interval, in the form of a waypoint (pose and velocity).
-Low-level velocity-based control is also possible; indeed, it is utilized by our trajectory following module, which is discussed in a later section.
+Seabee's navigation system is built from modules with varying levels of specialization connected by generic interfaces.
+At a high level, its current implementation accepts a series of navigation constraints in the form of "waypoints," generates a trajectory with an arbitrarily high "temporal resolution", and then attempts to follow the trajectory within an additional set of constraints.
+This functionality is distributed over several modules including a trajectory planner, a high-level trajectory follower, a low- level velocity-based controller, and a platform-specific serial interface.
+Any module wanting to accomplish trajectory-based control of the vehicle must provide a trajectory to be followed.
+Within this system, a trajectory is composed of discrete intervals, each containing a constant acceleration over that interval and the desired state of the vehicle at the beginning of that interval, in the form of a waypoint (pose and velocity).
+Low-level velocity-based control is also possible; indeed, it is utilized by the trajectory following module, which is discussed in a later section.

 A trajectory-planning paradigm was developed to simplify the creation of these trajectories while following waypoint-based constraints.
 In general, a trajectory planner accepts a list of two or more waypoints to be traversed in order, including the initial state of the vehicle, any intermediate states, and the final state of the vehicle, and returns a trajectory that meets the given constraints as closely as possible.
 The trajectory planner also accepts a temporal resolution parameter, which determines the maximum length of intervals over changing accelerations, as well as constraints on the maximum velocity and acceleration of the resulting trajectory (used to specialize the trajectory for the capabilities of a given platform).
-We currently use a linear trajectory planner, which iteratively generates a trajectory between each waypoint, ignoring intermediate velocities for simplicity.
+Currently in use is a linear trajectory planner, which iteratively generates a trajectory between each waypoint, intermediate velocities for simplicity.
 Starting with the initial vehicle state, the planner attempts to accelerate at the maximum given acceleration, up to the maximum given velocity, and generates a new trajectory interval for each change in acceleration, following a simple set of rules: if the error in position to the current waypoint is below some threshold, the planner returns an empty trajectory; otherwise, if the error in position is below some threshold, the planner attempts to strafe to the desired position, then attempts to face the desired heading; otherwise, if the error in position is above some threshold, the planner attempts to rotate the vehicle to face the location of the desired waypoint, then attempts to translate the vehicle to the desired position along its forward axis, and finally attempts to face the desired heading.
 After the final waypoint is reached, the planner returns the complete trajectory.